MGCodesandStats/articles/rejection-sampling-r.md

 [196] 0.22850070 0.41424580 0.34925813 0.13344548 0.57013744
 ```

-In this case, the rejection rate of **86%** is significantly higher when sampling from the beta distribution, implying that it is slightly more efficient to sample from the uniform distribution (at least when attempting to generate normally distributed random numbers from this distribution).
+In this case, the rejection rate of **86%** is significantly higher when sampling from the beta distribution, implying that it is more efficient to sample from the uniform distribution (at least when attempting to generate normally distributed random numbers from this distribution).

 ![ar-4](ar-4.png)

+While this does not make a difference in terms of the numbers generated, a lower rejection rate is more efficient - as sampling from a distribution that is closer to the target distribution invariably lessens the time needed for the simulation to generate the appropriate random numbers.
+This is known as the **efficiency ratio**.

 ## Conclusion